riatelab/magrit/docs/en/data-import.md

 />

-When a file format that can contain multiple layers (GeoPackage or TopoJSON) or tables (XLS, XLSX, ODS) is loaded, a list of layers or tables is displayed in the data import window.
+When a file format that can contain multiple layers (GeoPackage or TopoJSON) or tables (XLSX, ODS) is loaded, a list of layers or tables is displayed in the data import window.
 You can select one or more layers/tables to be imported by checking the corresponding boxes.